Laptop HP Screen Black – Fix Startup & Cursor Issues

 Disable Fast Startup

 Windows Fast Startup accelerates boot time by saving system states.
-However, it sometimes interferes with hardware initialization.
+However, it sometimes interferes with hardware initialisation.

 Steps